Advanced Vocab Words - Set 8 Flashcards

 187

-# Which vocabulary word means the following? n. the state of being physically attached n. the state of belonging to an organization ## Footnote *Hint: starts with "a"*
+# Name the vocab term: n. the state of being physically attached n. the state of belonging to an organization ## Footnote *Hint: starts with "a"*

 adhesion ## Footnote synonyms: adherence, membership, attachment, bonding, allegiance The _adhesion_ of the paint to the wall was remarkable.